Changes are coming to Find A Grave. See a preview now.

 Please use any photos associated with your loved ones' sites as you desire; they belong to you.
 If you ask for permission I'll know you can't read.|

-Earliest ancestors Philadelphia 1697 on my father's side - My mother's side arrives in 1749 & 1751.
+Earliest ancestors Philadelphia in 1644 on my father's side - My mother's side arrives in 1749 & 1751.
 Latest kin here by 1777.

 In 1685 a Strode grandfather helped Monmouth's attempt to overthrow James II; and in 1745 another grandpa, this time a Grant, marched with Charles Stuart against George II - both causes failed utterly.
 Strode's son lost his purchase in England and fled eventually to Philadelphia (aboard a misnamed vessel in which he and his wife perished and his orphans prospered).

-The strappan Sawney was transported in May of 1747 aboard the "Gildart', indentured, got a pass - and joined the opportunistic hoards flooding through Cumberland Gap.
+The strappan Sawney was transported in May of 1747 aboard the "Gildart', indentured, got a pass - then joined the opportunistic hoards flooding through Cumberland Gap.
 That whole pack has enough romantic burnishing to fill several Janice Holt Giles novels.

 I'm NOT related to Gen. John J. Pershing - but his uncle, J.S.
 Pershing (by another wife of our common sire, J.M.
 Pershing) is my great-grandfather.

 NOT connected to Wm.
-Jennings Bryan at all, former Secretary of State and thrice Presidential candidate, a dedicated public servant and son of a dedicated public servant, who once lent law books to the aforementioned Mr. Pershing.
+Jennings Bryan at all - former Secretary of State and thrice Presidential candidate, a dedicated public servant and son of a dedicated public servant, who once lent law books to the aforementioned Mr. Pershing.

-My direct lineage seems to have had an aversion to military service but for a maternal great-grandpapa who got himself wounded by the defenders of Vicksburg.
+My lineage seems to have had an aversion to military service but for a maternal great-grandpapa who got himself wounded by the defenders of Vicksburg.

 Well, too, there was that earlier trouble in the late mid-1700s; a few grandpas mixed it up in the Ohio Valley, rode with Geo.
 Rogers Clark and the boys - other scuffles with the Tories in the Carolina and Kentucky hills.
 Most got pensions for their efforts (them who weren't Loyalists).
 Myself - I spent three years in the US Army working for the Security Agency.

-And I stole this from another graver:
+And - this from another graver: